 The Payment Slip or Fund Order Form shall indicate the gross amount of investment.
 The number of Shares that an investor will be able to buy will be determined as and when the Fund's NAVPS shall have been computed and accordingly made available at the end of the day.
-The investor's Settlement Account will be automatically debited at the end of the day for the amount of whole shares purchased, including the Sales Load, to a percentage that will not exceed 3%, if any.
+The investor's Settlement Account will be automatically debited at the end of the day for the amount of whole shares purchased, including the Sales Load, if any.